A-New-BellHope/bellhopcuda/README.md

 these versions is significantly improved from the original `BELLHOP` / `BELLHOP3D` (see more discussion below), so in any application where the original version was sufficient, our versions should be as well.
-With that said, the numerical stability and reproducibility is better in 3D than Nx2D, and better in 2D than either of the others.
+With that said, the numerical stability and reproducibility is better in 2D than in 3D or Nx2D, and slightly better in 3D than Nx2D.

 ### How do I download the project?